gpeterson78/snand.org/README.md

 ### support

-If you encounter any issues or have questions regarding the setup and configuration of any project contained in this repository, just ask dad.
+If you encounter any issues or have questions regarding the setup and configuration of any project contained in this repository, go ask dad.

 ### license